-I guess I'm at that age when all the dominos around me start falling… and getting hitched.
+I guess I'm at that age when all the dominoes around me start falling… and getting hitched.
 I wasn't quite prepared for the deluge of wedding invitations this year, but now that we're here, let's help each other get dressed.

 If you're like me, you'll want to start planning your looks ahead of time, and these picks from Shopbop will provide a good head start.
-Keep scrolling to see how I'll be dressing for each of the different settings, from the beach to the courthouse, from formal to bohemian.
+Keep scrolling to see how I'll be dressing for each of the different settings, from the beach to the courthouse, formal to bohemian.

 Daytime weddings are definitely becoming more popular, and finding an appropriate outfit is all about striking a balance between relaxed and festive.

 Voluminous dresses like this gorgeous number by Autumn Adeigbo are practically made for a daytime wedding in the garden.
 The fitted bodice and voluminous skirt are so flattering.
 Plus, pockets are always a nice touch.

 I recently attended my first courthouse wedding and proceeded to add "become a wedding witness" to my bucket list.
 When that day arrives, I will come through with my fountain pen dressed in a bright, relaxed suit like this one by Jonathan Simkhai.
 Once business is complete, take off the blazer to reveal a lace cami top, and cheers to the new couple.

 Most city weddings I've attended don't have a strict dress code (i.e., they have the best dress code), and you already know I capitalize on the opportunity each time.
 I love to start with a minidress and build out a full look that doesn't scream "wedding guest" and will also fit right in at the inevitable after-party.

 This sparkly Oséree dress inspired me to go for a flirty-edgy look, which I achieved by pairing it with this pink Staud bag and an oversize vintage leather jacket.